 - It's a vegetable and protein-packed complete meal that freezes beautifully.

-Let's get started with this delicious chicken verde enchiladas, I'm sure it'll become your family's favorite too!
+Let's get started with these delicious chicken verde enchiladas.
+I'm sure they'll become your family's favorite, too!

 Ingredients - Notes & Substitutions

-Here's what you need for this chicken enchilada verde recipe:
+Here's what you need to make green chicken enchiladas casserole:

 - Vegetables: Sautéed vegetables make this dish complete and balanced.
 I went with a colorful mix of peppers, onions, and zucchini.
 But feel free to use other vegetables like mushrooms, broccoli, or extra peppers.

-- Taco Seasoning: The taco seasoning is divided into two steps - the filling and the sauce.
+- Taco Seasoning: Taco seasoning is divided into two steps: the filling and the sauce.
 McCormick, Old El Paso, and Trader Joe's are all great blends.

-- Salsa Verde (Green Enchilada Sauce): This is the shortcut - and the star!
-I love roasted verde salsa, which is a raw green sauce found in the chips and salsa section.
+- Salsa Verde (Green Enchilada Sauce): This is the shortcut-and the star!
+I love roasted verde salsa, a raw green sauce found in the chips and salsa section.
 But you can also use a can of traditional green enchilada sauce from Trader Joe's or Herdez brand.

-- Chicken: Boneless, skinless chicken breasts are my preference for this recipe, but chicken thighs also work well here.
-If using that, simply adjust the cooking time to 7 minutes.
+- Chicken: I prefer boneless, skinless chicken breasts for this recipe, but chicken thighs also work well.
+If using them, simply adjust the cooking time to 7 minutes.

-- Cheese: Cheese is both, in the filling, and on top!
-For best results, purchase two blocks of Mexican cheese, such as Sharp Cheddar and Monterey Jack, and shred them at home.
-Pre-shredded blends are a great time-saving shortcut too!
+- Cheese: Cheese is both in the filling and on top!
+Purchase two blocks of Mexican cheese, such as Sharp Cheddar and Monterey Jack, and shred them at home, or buy the pre-shredded blends to save time.

 - Tortillas: Look for small (6-7-inch) taco-size soft flour tortillas.
 You will need 8 tortillas in total.
-Oftentimes, I switch them with whole-wheat tortillas for added fiber.
-Of lately, I've been making half the casserole low-carb for hubby and myself, with Mission Carb Balance tortillas.
-Each tortilla has 3 grams of net carbs and works great in this recipe!
+I often switch them with whole-wheat tortillas for added fiber.
+Lately, I've been making half the casserole low-carb for hubby and myself with almond flour tortillas.
+Each tortilla has 4 grams of net carbs and works great in this recipe!

 Scroll to the recipe card for a detailed list of ingredients and quantities.